 Dates and Sites.
 The tournament shall be held on the weekend prior to the start of the NCAA championship.
-The tournament site is determined by a vote of the Athletics Directors and Senior Woman Administrators.
-Future dates are:
+The 2020 Championship will be held November 13-22, 2020 in Orange Beach, AL. See Supplement C in General Administration for Future Championship Dates and Sites.